jimbaker/talks/jython-java-openstack.md

 Best of both?

 * PySpark - use Py4J to embed CPython via JNI
-* Repose Python - mix standard WSGI middleware, Java servlet filters
 * Storm bolts/spouts, written in Python - Pyleus or Parse.ly or Jython
-* Demonstrated prototype of Java identity backend for Keystone
+* Keystone backend against Spring Data, using Jython
+* Repose Python - build mixed pipeline of Java servlet filters and any (PEP 3333 compliant) WSGI middleware using Falcon, Pecan, WebOb, Werkzeug, ...

 Advantages:

 * Keep the flexibility of Python development
-* Maintain performance if no IPC and no pickling/serialization
+* While maintaining good performance
+* Can also eliminate IPC, pickling/serialization costs